 People saw improvements with abdominal pain, bloating, stool consistency, and flatulence.

-One 2016 report in Clinical and Experimental Gastroenterology, found that up to 86% of people with IBS saw improvements in their symptoms while on a low FODMAP diet.
+One 2016 report in Clinical and Experimental Gastroenterology, found that up to

 It is important to note that low FODMAP diets are restrictive and should be temporary.